Cartesian double theories: A double-categorical framework for categorical doctrines

 and identity morphisms $1_c \in \cat{C}(c,c)$ for each $c \in \cat{C}_0$.
 Multimorphisms compose associatively and unitally, due to the associativity and unitality of the laxators.
 This example can be seen as a reformulation of Day and Street's observation that lax monoids in the monoidal bicategory of spans are multicategories \cite[\S{1}]{daystreet2003}.

-The theory of promonoids is so named first, because it is the transpose of the theory of monoids (\cref{th:monoid}) and second, because when the laxators of a model (in $\Span$) involving $p$ or $j$ are required to be isomorphisms, the model is an unbiased form of a \define{promonoidal category} \mbox{\cite[\S{3}]{day1970}}.
-Relatedly, a \emph{pseudo} model of the theory of promonoids in a cartesian double category $\dbl{D}$ is an unbiased pseudomonoid in $\HorBicat(\dbl{D})$, the horizontal monoidal bicategory of $\dbl{D}$ \cite[\S{3}]{daystreet1997}.
-So a pseudo model in $\Prof$ is again an unbiased promonoidal category, whereas a pseudo model in $\Quintet(\Cat)$, the cartesian double category of quintets in $\Cat$ (\cref{ex:quintets}), is an unbiased monoidal category. \end{theory}
+The theory of promonoids is so named first, because it is the transpose of the theory of monoids (\cref{th:monoid}) and second, because when the laxators of a model (in $\Span$) involving $p: x^2 \proto x$ or $j: 1 \proto x$ are required to be isomorphisms, the model is a \define{promonoidal category} \mbox{\cite[\S{3}]{day1970}}.
+Relatedly, a \emph{pseudo} model of the theory of promonoids in a cartesian double category $\dbl{D}$ is a pseudomonoid in $\HorBicat(\dbl{D})$, the horizontal monoidal bicategory of $\dbl{D}$ \cite[\S{3}]{daystreet1997}.
+So a pseudo model in $\Prof$ is again a promonoidal category, whereas a pseudo model in $\Quintet(\Cat)$, the cartesian double category of quintets in $\Cat$ (\cref{ex:quintets}), is a monoidal category. \end{theory}

-In contrast with symmetric monoidal categories, symmetric multicategories do not seem be models of any cartesian double theory.
-Later we will generalize the notion of cartesian double theory to accommodate this important example.
+In contrast with symmetric monoidal categories, there seems to be no obvious presentation by generators and relations of a cartesian double theory whose models are \emph{symmetric} multicategories.
+Yet, remarkably, it is possible to directly construct a cartesian double theory whose models are symmetric multicategories, as established by Pisani in his previous study of ``operads as double functors'' \mbox{\cite[\S{3}]{pisani2022}}.
+At the end of this section, we generalize the notion of cartesian double theory in order to present a theory of symmetric promonoids that mirrors the standard axioms for symmetric multicategories.

 The following two double theories are inspired by concepts from Day and Street \cite{daystreet2004,street2004}.
 They are the only examples in this section where we are primarily interested in pseudo, rather than lax, models.